subrato29/docker/DOCKERCOMMAND.md

 How to remove a dangling image
 - docker image prune -a
 	- means remove all the images unassociated with any container

+To make whole all docker container down
+- docker-compose down